feature request #2489

 see QGis dissolve tool for a possible means

-#5 Updated by Andreas Kohlbecker about 4 years ago
+#5 Updated by Andreas Kohlbecker over 4 years ago

 in [#4292#note-10] FranckTheeten mentioned potential problems that could arise from having multiple layers in one shapefile: